jhpyle/docassemble/_docs/initial.md

 dictionary items can contain any arbitrary [YAML] structure.

 <a name="title"></a>If a `title` is defined, it will be displayed in
 the navigation bar in the web app.

-If a `short title` is provided, it will be displayed in place of the `title` when the size of the screen is small.
+<a name="short title"></a>If a `short title` is provided, it will be
+displayed in place of the `title` when the size of the screen is small.
+It is important to specify a `short title` if your `title` is more than a few words long, because otherwise the navigation bar may not look good on small screens.

 <a name="logo"></a>If a `logo` is defined, it will be displayed in the
 navigation bar in the web app in place of the `title` and `short title`.
 The content of the `logo` should be raw [HTML].
+The [HTML] will be placed inside of a `<span>` element, so make sure you only use "inline" HTML elements that are compatible with being placed inside of a `<span>`.
+You can [provide CSS] to the interview and reference [CSS] classes in your `logo`.
 If you include an image, you should size it to be about 20 pixels in height.
+If the logo is too tall, the navigation bar will expand to fit, and you will need to [adjust the CSS] to specify different values for `.da-pad-for-navbar` and `.da-top-for-navbar`.
+If you include a `logo` that is much wider than 100 pixels, you should also specify a `short logo` that is not as wide, so your navigation bar will look good on small screens.
 Make sure that your raw [HTML] does not contain any errors, or else the formatting of the page will become corrupted.

+<a name="short logo"></a>If a `short logo` is defined, it will be used
+in place of the `logo` on small screens.
+Although you may develop and test your interview on a monitor, many of your users will likely use your interviews on a smartphone, so it is important that you keep the needs of smartphone users in mind.
+Smartphone users want to use the interview you developed and they don't want your logo taking up half of their screen.

+<a name="navigation bar html"></a>If `navigation bar html` is
+provided, the contents will be inserted into the navigation bar.
+It will be inserted into a `<ul class="nav navbar-nav">` element, so for best results, the [HTML] should consist of one or more items in a form like `<li class="nav-item"><a class="nav-link" href="/some_link">Label</a></li>`.
+For more information about how these [CSS] classes work, see the documentation for the [Bootstrap Navbar].
+On small screens, the HTML is shown when the user clicks the toggler icon.
+You may wish to use `d-none d-md-block` classes to hide the HTML when the screen is small.
+Make sure your HTML does not contain any errors, or else the [HTML] of the entire screen could be affected.

 <a name="tab title"></a>If a `tab title` is provided, it will be
 displayed as the title of the browser tab.
 Otherwise, the `title`